wso2/docs-is/en/docs/fragments/enable-account-locking.md

 6. To enable account locking for other tenants, log out and repeat the steps given above from [step 2](#lockingaspecificuseraccount) onwards.

-!!! note
-	The user accounts that are assigned with the **Internal/system** user role cannot be locked.